 If your basement kitchen doesn't allow the space for a refrigerator, you can always have one installed under the countertops.
 This allows for convenience when serving drinks, food, and more.
 It also allows you to store leftovers without taking up too much space in your main kitchen's fridge.

 One More Thing...

 As a homeowner, you have a variety of options to include in your new basement kitchen.
 Including these in your kitchen will make entertaining and hosting a breeze.
 Keep in close contact with your contractor and make sure you are both on the same page to avoid any miscommunications.
-And if you live in central Pennsylvania (Harrisburg, Lancaster, Chambersburg, Hershey, etc), we’d be happy to serve as the general contractor for your new basement kitchen.
+And if you live in central Pennsylvania (Harrisburg, Lancaster, Chambersburg, Hershey, etc) (see entire service area), we'd be happy to serve as the general contractor for your new basement kitchen.
 Get a free, in-person design consultation and estimate by emailing us or by calling us at (717) 867-5000!